cdl-geneseo/geneseo-dictionary/A/Ass-munch.md

 # Ass-munch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Ass-munch

 Created by  Zachary Arthur, last modified on Sep 16, 2008

 NN: Term of address, pejorative but sometimes used affectionately; &quot;You ass-munch, we missed you at the party.&quot; S94 NN-No change